List of Transformers film series cast and characters: Bumblebee

-Bumblebee (voiced by Dylan O'Brien in Bumblebee, Mark Ryan in the 2007 film and the Revenge of the Fallen video game, Erik Aadahl in The Last Knight) is an Autobot scout, Hot Rod's brother-in-arms, and Sam's former guardian in the first three films.
-Bumblebee transforms into various types of Chevrolet Camaros which are mostly fifth generation Chevrolet Camaros.
+Bumblebee (voiced by Dylan O'Brien in Bumblebee, Mark Ryan in the 2007 film and the second video game, Ben Schwartz in Age of Extinction, Erik Aadahl in The Last Knight, Fred Tatasciore in the third video game) is a loyal, courageous, and fun-loving Autobot scout, Hot Rod's brother-in-arms, and Sam's former guardian in the first three films, and later becomes Optimus' second-in-command in the following two. due to his voicebox being damaged during the battle for Cybertron, he's hardly able to speak, only able to communicate through radio recordings and recorded movie and song quotes.
+Bumblebee transforms into various types of Chevrolet Camaros; the first four films depict him as fifth generation Camaros before switching to a sixth generation in The Last Knight.
+Bumblebee depicts him as a Volkswagen Beetle, and Rise of the Beasts depicts him as a second-generation Camaro.